 NGC 4755, also known as the Jewel Box or Kappa Crucis Cluster, is one of the finest open clusters in the sky.
-It's located in the small southern constellation of Crux and at mag. +4.2 is bright enough to be seen with the naked eye.
+It's located in the small southern constellation of Crux and at magnitude +4.2 is bright enough to be seen with the naked eye.
 It contains over 100 stars, mostly blue or red, spread over 10 arc minutes of apparent sky.
-The cluster is one of a handful of night time objects that offers something for all observers of all telescope sizes.
+This cluster is one of a handful of night time objects that offers something for all observers of all telescope sizes.

-NGC 4755 is located 6,440 light years distant and is best seen from southern latitudes during the months of March, April and May.
+NGC 4755 is located 6,440 light-years distant and is best seen from southern latitudes during the months of March, April and May.
 It's circumpolar from locations south of 30S and can also be seen from the tropics, although for many Northern Hemisphere observers it never rises above the southern horizon.

 Nicolas Louis de Lacaille discovered NGC 4755 on March 25, 1752.
 The name "the Jewel Box" was originally coined in 1830 by John Herschel, who described it as beautiful multi-coloured cluster resembling a superb piece of fancy jewellery.

 Although Crux is the smallest of the modern 88 constellations, it's one of the most recognisable due to the prominent cross shape of its four brightest stars.
 NGC 4755 is centred on star Kappa Crucis (κ Cru - mag. +6.0), a cluster member, and also bears the cluster's name.
 Situated close by is the huge dark nebula known as "the Coal Sack".